November 9th 2014

 Feeling a bit down, tired, worn out from it all.
 I'm really done with the daily rosacea struggles.

-I received some nice tips from a rosacea friend of mine:
+I received some nice tips from a rosacea friend of mine (permission to post here, of course):

 So I will give it a go.
 Taking off makeup is one of my biggest challenges.
 Three suggestions: bio derma micelee sp ( sp?) cleanser.
 Looks like